ngxs/store/docs/advanced/actions-life-cycle.md

 }
 ```

-There is an underneath listener that filters actions by `DISPATCHED` status and invokes the appropriate handlers that listen to this action, and then generates a new `ActionContext` with the following `status` value:
+There is an action stream listener that filters actions by `DISPATCHED` status and invokes the appropriate handlers for this action.
+After all processing for the action has completed it generates a new `ActionContext` with the following `status` value:

 ```ts
 {